christdiedforoursins/jekyll-gospel-presentation/README.md

 - **Adding New Sections:**
   - Create new markdown files in the `_includes/` directory and include them in the `single.html` as needed.

-## Deployment

-### GitHub Pages

-This project is set up to automatically deploy to GitHub Pages using GitHub Actions.

-1. **Push Changes:**
-    Simply push your changes to the `main` branch, and the site will be automatically built and deployed to `https://your-username.github.io/gospel-tract-template`.

-2. **Configure GitHub Pages:**
-    - Go to your repository settings on GitHub.
-    - Under "Pages", set the source to the `gh-pages` branch (created by the CI/CD pipeline).

-### CI/CD Pipeline

-This repository uses a GitHub Actions workflow to automatically build and deploy the site whenever changes are pushed to the `main` branch.
-The workflow file is located at `.github/workflows/deploy.yml`.

 ## Contributing